Write to us

 Most agency engagements fail at the same place: the accountability line is split.
 The strategy partner is at one firm; the creative partner is at another; the media partner is at a third; the analytics partner is at a fourth.
 When the numbers do not move, every partner can point to the partner before or after them.
 The client carries the cost, and the work decays toward whichever discipline shouted loudest in the last quarterly review.

-We run the practice the way we run the operating divisions.
+We run the practice the way we run the operating activities.
 One team.
 One P&L. One named principal who carries the work.
 Brand, performance, content, PR, social, production, and digital build all sit under one roof, because that is the only configuration where the accountability can be reconciled.

 What “operator-marketer” means